 If you want to indulge in something tasty, be sure to stop by Aunty Sandy’s Banana Bread stand in East Maui.
-Aunty Sandy’s Banana Bread shop has been serving freshly baked banana bread to locals and travels since 1983.
+Aunty Sandy’s Banana Bread shop has been serving freshly baked banana bread to locals and travelers since 1983.
 The banana bread sold here is so soft that it simply melts in your mouth followed by a slightly crisp crust.

 Over the years this little stand has become one of the most visited destinations along the Road to Hana drive.
 Aunty Sandy’s Banana Bread stand is very popular and usually has long lines – but they move pretty quickly.

-Location: 210 Keanae Rd, Ke‘Anae, HI 96708
+LOCATION: 210 Keanae Rd, Ke‘Anae, HI 96708